-The data may be sent to service providers chosen due to their experience and reliability acting in our name and under our orders (processing and secure payment, service management, maintenance operations and technical development, managing the opinions/scores of our products and services, content personalisation, etc.).
+The data may be sent to service providers chosen due to their experience and reliability acting in our name and under our orders (processing and secure payment, service management, maintenance operations, and technical development, managing the opinions/scores of our products and services, content personalization, etc.).

 We authorize these service providers to use your personal information to the extent it is necessary to provide the services in our name or to comply with legal requirements and we strive to ensure that your personal information is always protected.